First Impressions of the Framework Laptop [blog]

 The keyboard cover is secured by five screws through the back cover.
 The screws are designed so they can be loosened but don’t completely come out (so you won’t lose them), and I learned that the term for this is captive screw.
 Overall, I found it super easy to remove and replace the cover, compared with most other laptops I’ve tried with before.

 The bezel was a little bit more troublesome because it did not fit nicely with the way some of the wires were pre-installed, causing this creaking sound when I opened and closed the lid.
-No worries though, I just pulled the wires out and readjusted them, fixing the noise.
+I pulled the wires out and readjusted them, fixing the noise.

 bezel wires